rust-lang/book/src/ch01-01-installation.md

 ### Installing `rustup` on Windows

-On Windows, go to [https://www.rust-lang.org/tools/install][install] and follow the instructions for installing Rust.
+On Windows, go to [https://www.rust-lang.org/tools/install][install] and follow the instructions for installing the Rust® toolchain.
 At some point in the installation, you’ll receive a message explaining that you’ll also need the MSVC build tools for Visual Studio 2013 or later.

 To acquire the build tools, you’ll need to install [Visual Studio 2022][visualstudio].
 When asked which workloads to install, include: